dafishcode/avalanche_model/README.md

 ### Notebooks

-'network_mod.ipynb' - notebook for the generation of network model architectures and simulation of dynamics, and data fitting
+'net_fit.ipynb' - notebook for the generation of network model architectures and simulation of dynamics, and data fitting

 'network_stim.ipynb' - notebook for the running of network perturbations and calculations of network dynamics and response properties